lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 memory equivalent to 0.2 physical GPU.

-In this section, we will create a compute session by allocating a portion of the GPU, and then check whether the GPU recognized inside the compute container is really corresponds to the partial physics GPU.
+In this section, we will create a compute session by allocating a portion of the GPU and then check whether the GPU recognized inside the compute container really corresponds to the partial physics GPU.

-First, let's check information such as the type of physical GPU installed in the host node and the amount of memory.
+First, let's check the type of physical GPU installed in the host node and the amount of memory.
 The GPU node used in this guide is equipped with a GPU with 8 GB of memory as in the following figure.
-And through the administrator settings, 1 fGPU is set to an amount equivalent to 0.5 physical GPUs (or 1 physical GPU is 2 fGPU).
+And through the administrator settings, 1 fGPU is set to an amount equivalent to 0.5 physical GPU (or 1 physical GPU is 2 fGPU).

 .. image:: host_gpu.png
    :width: 600
    :align: center

-Now let's go to the Sessions page and create a compute session by allocating 0.5 fGPUs as follows:
+Now let's go to the Sessions page and create a compute session by allocating 0.5 fGPU as follows:

 .. image:: session_launch_dialog_with_gpu.png
    :width: 350
    :align: center

-In the Configuration column of the calculation session list, you can see that 0.5 fGPU is allocated.
+In the Configuration panel of the session list, you can see that 0.5 fGPU is allocated.

 .. image:: session_list_with_gpu.png

-Now, let's connect directly to the inside of the container and check if the GPU memory (~2 GB) equivalent to 0.5 units is really allocated.
+Now, let's connect directly to the container and check if the allocated GPU memory is really equivalent to 0.5 units (~2 GB).
 Let's bring up a web terminal.
 When the terminal comes up, run the ``nvidia-smi`` command.
 As you can see in the following figure, you can see that about 2 GB of GPU memory is allocated.
-This is not possible by a way like PCI passthrough, showing that the physical GPU is actually divided into quarters and allocated inside the container for this compute session.
+This shows that the physical GPU is actually divided into quarters and allocated inside the container for this compute session, which is not possible by a way like PCI passthrough.

 .. image:: nvidia_smi_inside_container.png
    :width: 600